CosmosOSProjectArchive/AquaOS/README.md

 To fork a project off of AquaOS:

 Prerequisites:
-Visual Studio 2019
+Visual Studio 2019,
-AquaOS Userkit
+AquaOS Userkit,
-.NET coore
+.NET core and
 VMWare workstation player

 1. Download the Kernel of your choice to: C:\Users\[yourusername]\source\repos\AquaOS\AquaOS\.